-FIGURE 1.
+FIGURE 2.
 This figure illustrates an empirical demand function for percapita U.S. gasoline consumption estimated from postwar quarterly data.
-The figure also illustrates a policy experiment increasing the price from \$1.30 per gallon to \$2.00 per gallon, which for this demand model has the effect of reducing expenditure on gasoline.
-Recall that the Hicksian, or compensated demand function is $$x^{H}(p, u) = x^{M}(p, y(p, u))$$ where y(p, u) denotes the expenditure function, i.e., the income required to achieve utility u at prices p.
-From Shephard's lemma we know that $$y'(p) = x(p, y(p, u_0))$$ Marshallian and Hicksian Gasoline Demands
+The figure also illustrates a policy experiment increasing the price from \$1.30 per gallon to \$2.00 per gallon, which for this demand model has the effect of reducing expenditure on gasoline. which is "exact" at least according to the consumer surplus measure generated by the Marshallian demand function.
+A moments recollection of the basic welfare economics of the theory of demand however, suggests that one would really prefer to compute DWL using the Hicksian demand function.
+How would we go about doing this?
+Recall that the Hicksian, or compensated demand function is $$x^H(p,u) = x^M(p,y(p,u))$$ where y(p, u) denotes the expenditure function, i.e., the income required to achieve utility u at prices p.
+From Shephard's lemma we know that $$y'(p) = x(p, y(p, u_0))$$ where the reference level of utility is chosen to satisfy the initial condition $y(p_0, u_0) = y_0.$ The Hicksian demand function holds utility constant as price changes, or to put it slightly differently compensates the consumer for changes in prices by altering his income along the path of a price change.
+This differential equation is often rather difficult to solve analytically but can be solved numerically in most cases as the attached Mathematica notebook pages illustrate.
+In the Figure 2, I illustrate the difference between the Marshallian and Hicksian demand equations as estimated for the US gasoline demand data in Problem Set 3.
+The Mathematica notebook pages are included as an attempt to provide a small tutorial on the use of Mathematica in empirical economics.
+References Hausman, J. (1981), "Exact Consumer Surplus and Dead Weight Loss," Am.
+Econ.
+Rev. Marshallian and Hicksian Gasoline Demands

-FIGURE 2.
+FIGURE 3.
 This figure illustrates an two empirical demand functions for percapita U.S. gasoline consumption estimated from postwar quarterly data.
 The solid line is the Marshallian demand function also depicted in Figure 1, while the dotted line is the Hicksian demand function obtained by solving the differential equation given in the text at the reference price of \$1.30 per gallon.
-Obviously, there is a Hicksian demand curve corresponding to any chosen initial point on the Marshallian demand curve, at which the two curves intersect. where the reference level of utility is chosen to satisfy the initial condition $$y(p_0, u_0) = y_0.$$ The Hicksian demand function holds utility constant as price changes, or to put it slightly differently compensates the consumer for changes in prices by altering his income along the path of a price change.
-This differential equation is often rather difficult to solve analytically but can References Hausman, J. (1981), "Exact Consumer Surplus and Dead Weight Loss," Am.
-Econ.
-Rev.
+Obviously, there is a Hicksian demand curve corresponding to any chosen initial point on the Marshallian demand curve, at which the two curves intersect.